jaspector

 Meetings for trustees and planning being weekday evenings, so confirm availability with the clerk citeturn23search3

-Typical inspection sequence: The code authorizes periodic inspections on all construction; inspections are tied to compliance with the adopted 2009 I-codes citeturn22view0
+Typical sequence: The code authorizes periodic inspections on all construction; inspections are tied to compliance with the adopted 2009 I-codes citeturn22view0

-Do I need a building permit in Country Club, MO?
+01 Do I need a building permit in Country Club, MO?

 No land development, new structure, alteration, or enlargement may proceed without a building permit, and no occupancy is authorized until an occupancy permit is issued citeturn17view0

-How much does a building permit cost in Country Club, MO?
+02 How much does a building permit cost in Country Club, MO?

+Building permit fees in Country Club, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly posted (informed via village office documents on file) citeturn26view0.
 Fees are calculated as: Not posted; the ordinance references the fee schedule held at village hall citeturn26view0.
 Plan check fee: Not separately listed; the fee schedule is referenced but not published online citeturn26view0.

-How do I apply for a building permit in Country Club, MO?
+03 How do I apply for a building permit in Country Club, MO?

-1. Provide the village clerk with all requested information, including a scaled site plan and building plan, along with the completed application and fee (see Section 405.290) citeturn17view0 2.
+To apply for a building permit in Country Club, MO, follow these steps: 1.
+Provide the village clerk with all requested information, including a scaled site plan and building plan, along with the completed application and fee (see Section 405.290) citeturn17view0 2.
 Clerks verify that the plans conform to all applicable provisions of the zoning and building regulations before issuing the permit citeturn17view0 3.
 Permits remain valid for one year and require construction to begin within six months; otherwise the applicant must refile citeturn17view0 4.
 Obtain an occupancy permit after inspections confirm compliance before the structure is used citeturn17view0

-How long does it take to get a building permit in Country Club, MO?
+04 How long does it take to get a building permit in Country Club, MO?

-What work is exempt from building permits in Country Club, MO?
+05 What work is exempt from building permits in Country Club, MO?

-How do I schedule a building inspection in Country Club, MO?
+06 How do I schedule a building inspection in Country Club, MO?

-Inspections can be scheduled via: The Building/Zoning Officer (Building Official) conducts inspections; applicants must coordinate scheduling with the same staff citeturn17view0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Country Club, MO via: The Building/Zoning Officer (Building Official) conducts inspections; applicants must coordinate scheduling with the same staff citeturn17view0.